Scroll to see more

 Home Screen

-The home screen serves as a guided task list for children's learning.
+The home screen serves as a guided task list for learning.
 It starts with a to-do list suggesting they review flashcards, engage in the game of the day, and then complete an assessment.

 Activities offer chances to earn "Koins," our reward tokens.
-Koins are earned through lessons, daily assessments, streaks (consecutive practice days), and milestones.
+"Koins" are earned through lessons, daily assessments, streaks (consecutive practice days), and milestones.
 Additionally, Badges visually represent language learning progress and dedication.
-Earned by gaining a certain amount of Koins, badges unlock bonus lessons and cultural insights, enriching the learning experience.
+Earned by gaining a certain amount of "Koins," badges unlock bonus lessons and cultural insights, enriching the learning experience.

 Under the to-do list, rewards are clearly indicated, showing your progress towards earning a new badge.
 A progress counter near the end tracks your overall advancement in VocalR and your daily streaks.